jamonholmgren/jmn/README.md

 bun run index.ts
 ```

+## To host

+Best place to host is something like [Digital Ocean](https://m.do.co/c/a78810eb0cff).
+Set up a droplet and deploy the app there.

+If I get around to it, [dropship](https://github.com/jamonholmgren/dropship) will be an amazing CLI to deploy to a droplet.
+But it's not ready yet!

+---

 This project was created using `bun init` in bun v1.1.27.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.